Lab Grown Diamonds vs Cubic Zirconia: What's the Difference?

 Lab grown diamonds represent a more affordable option for couples seeking an engagement ring, wedding ring or eternity ring.
 Not only are they slightly cheaper than natural diamonds, while retaining the same quality, they are also a more sustainable option.
 Mining diamonds can cause tremendous damage to the planet and far less emissions are created during the making of lab grown diamonds.
 This will give your partner great peace of mind for years to come.

 Whether you’re looking to buy synthetic or natural diamond jewellery, our expert team is happy to help.
 Book an appointment today to visit one of our stores or an online chat to help you create a bespoke jewellery piece just for you.
-Get a quote from our team today.
+Alternatively, you can now start to design your own diamond engagement ring online.